Best Gaming SSD 2019 – Buyer’s Guide and Reviews

 Fixed numbers of flash memory cells can be instructed to retain 1-bit, 2-bit, or 3-bit levels of data.
 Memory types where cells each retain a 1-bit on/off value are termed as SLC.
 Every element reports only one or the other state, and thus any changes are effected with dual corresponding voltage levels.

 The type of 2-bit flash memory known as MLC is the most commonly employed technology in consumer SSD models.
-The cells each retain dual values represented by 4 states of binaries 00, 01, 10, and 11, thus changes are similarly effected with four corresponding voltage levels.
-A comparable area of flash memory can therefore be provisioned with twice the capacity of an SLC package, allowing it to offer twice the value in comparison.
+The cells each retain dual values represented by 4 states of binaries 00, 01, 10, and 11, thus changes are similarly affected with four corresponding voltage levels.
+A comparable area of flash memory can, therefore, be provisioned with twice the capacity of an SLC package, allowing it to offer twice the value in comparison.

 And this area is where manufacturers have improved their basket of tricky techniques to ease these negative influences on TLC flash memory cells.
 The continued fall in SSD pricing across the board shows they’ve achieved a lot of progress.
 More and more TLC-based SSD models are showing up even in the low-end market segments, for reliability has kept up with performance well enough to convince consumers to accept the viability of this technology.